Justice Department Brings New Suits Over Sanctuary Policies

 But studies have shownimmigrants are less likely to commit crime than U.S. citizens.

+New Jersey Attorney General Gurbir Grewal said the Trump administration “is sacrificing public safety for political expedience” and that it is sad the Justice Department had “agreed to go along with this election-year stunt.”

-In the run-up to the coordinated messaging campaign by the Justice Department Monday, a directive from headquarters encouraging “robust local media engagement from every district” caused unease among some public affairs officials in the U.S. attorneys’ offices, according interviews and to correspondence reviewed by The Associated Press.
+In the run-up to the messaging campaign, a directive from Justice headquarters encouraging “robust local media engagement from every district” caused unease among some public affairs officials in the U.S. attorneys’ offices, according interviews and to correspondence reviewed by The Associated Press.

-Some in jurisdictions that aren’t home to sanctuary cities were reluctant to host events because they did not think the matter pertained to them, and others were concerned that a public announcement could agitate relations with local law enforcement agencies that depend on the cooperation of immigrant communities, according to people familiar with the matter who spoke to the AP on condition of anonymity.
+Some in jurisdictions that aren’t home to sanctuary cities were reluctant to host events because they did not think the matter pertained to them.
+Others were concerned that a public announcement could agitate relations with local law enforcement agencies that depend on the cooperation of immigrant communities, according to people familiar with the matter who spoke to the AP on condition of anonymity.

 But officials sent a note later reassuring districts they were under no obligation to hold a public event.

-Some still did: Nebraska U.S. Attorney Joe Kelly held a news conference Monday to highlight the benefits of local and state law enforcement agencies cooperating with the federal government to enforce immigration laws.
-Kelly said public safety can be jeopardized if local officials refuse to cooperate with Immigration and Customs Enforcement officials and not notify federal officials when illegal immigrants are arrested.
+Some still did: Nebraska U.S. Attorney Joe Kelly held a news conference to highlight the benefits of local and state law enforcement agencies cooperating with the federal government to enforce immigration laws.
+Kelly said public safety can be jeopardized if local officials refuse to cooperate.

 “Each year, many Americans fall victim to crimes committed by illegal aliens because certain officials choose to prioritize their own ideologies over their sworn obligation to uphold the law,” Kelly said.
 “We don’t have any of those problems here in the state of Nebraska."

 In Chicago, federal prosecutors planned a tweet but no news conference.
-Others around the country planned news conferences to voice support timed to Barr's speech.
+Others around the country published written statements voicing support timed to Barr's speech.

-The U.S. attorneys in New York issued a joint statement, criticizing the state’s new “green light law” that allows immigrants to get drivers licenses without legal status.
+A joint statement by U.S. attorneys in New York criticized the state’s new “green light" law that allows immigrants to get drivers licenses without legal status.
 “Our citizens, lawful permanent and temporary residents, visitors and undocumented immigrants deserve better, and so do those who serve and protect them," the statement read.

-Associated Press writers Eric Tucker in Washington; Carolyn Thompson in Buffalo, New York; Ryan Tarinelli in Albany, New York; Michael Tarm in Chicago; Cuneyt Dil in Sacramento, California; and Josh Funk in Omaha, Nebraska, contributed to this report.
+Associated Press writers Eric Tucker in Washington; Carolyn Thompson in Buffalo, New York; Ryan Tarinelli in Albany, New York; Martha Bellisle in Seattle; Michael Tarm in Chicago; Michael Catalini in Trenton, New Jersey; Cuneyt Dil in Sacramento, California; and Josh Funk in Omaha, Nebraska, contributed to this report.